ibm-cloud-docs/vpc/lb-overview.md

 Similar to a public application load balancer, your private application load balancer service instance is assigned an FQDN.
 However, this domain name is registered with one or more private IP addresses.

 {{site.data.keyword.cloud_notm}} operations might change the number and value of your assigned private IP addresses over time, based on maintenance and scaling activities.
-The back-end virtual server instances (VSIs) hosting your application must run in the same region, and under the same VPC.
+The back-end virtual server instances hosting your application must run in the same region, and under the same VPC.

 Use the assigned FQDN to send traffic to the private application load balancer to avoid connectivity problems to your applications during system maintenance or scaling down activities.
 {: important}